Games of Nerves We Play

 As Long as We Are Heading in Right Direction

-That confidence telling us that we'll keep going no matter what - will eradicate the significance from all those small deviations from our course.
+That confidence that's telling us that we'll keep going no matter what---will eradicate the significance from all those small deviations from our course.

 An Addiction to Be Broken